japanninja74/OS_emness_sha256/README.md

    *→ Device Drivers → Userspace I/O drivers*:
      * change *Userspace platform driver with generic irq and dynamic memory* to YES

+## The algorithm
+Before presenting the exercises, let's make an overview of the algorithm implemented in the crypto core, so that everybody can understand what we are performing.

+The algorithm is the SHA-256 (Secure Hash Algorithm 256), one of the cryptographic hash functions designed by the United States National Security Agency (NSA).
+All the SHA algorithms work in a similar way: they take as input a message of indefinite length (for example, a file content) and they deliver as output a digest (or hash) on a fixed number of bytes.
+The input message is divided into blocks and each block is then divided into words.
+SHA-256 requires blocks of 512 bits (64 bytes), divided into 16 32-bit words.
+Some bits are added at the end of the message: the bit '1' is always appended, followed by some zeros, finally the lenght of the message (without the additional 1 and 0s) is expressed on 64 bits (thus the maximum length of the message is equal to $2^(64)$ bits, which is a really big size, unreachable from a practical point of view).
+The zeros between the '1' and the message length are added in order to have a padded message with a length equal to a multiple of 512 bits.

+The hash is on 256 bits (32 bytes), divided into 8 32-bit words.
+One message block at a time is sent to the
+algorithm: the hash computed for each block is used as the starting point to compute the hash for the following block.
+The hash for the first block is computed starting from an initial hash, defined by the algorithm standard (it is obtained by taking the first 32 bits of the fractional parts of the square root of the first 8 prime numbers).
+After last block is read, the algorithm provides the final hash.

+Cryptographic functions like the SHA-256 can be used for a lot of applications, for example to verify the integrity of a message or file, to verify the correctness of a password or to reliably identify a file.
+The key feature that makes the use of SHA algorithms so widespread is that it is almost impossible to get the initial message starting from the digest (the only way is to try out a lot of input messages until the corresponding hash is found).

+To learn more about how the algorithm is implemented it is suggested to have a look [here](https://csrc.nist.gov/projects/hash-functions) or [here](http://dx.doi.org/10.6028/NIST.FIPS.180-4).

 ## License